 Coming full circle

 And so, on October 10, 2024, Nadal announced he was retiring from tennis.
-His final appearance will come in front of a home crowd in Spain when he represents his country in the Davis Cup Finals in mid November.
+His final appearance came in November, as Nadal lost in front of a home crowd in Spain in the Davis Cup Finals.
 For Nadal, it marks a full circle moment as he returns to the competition that he won with Spain in 2004 in Seville, marking the start of a special career.

 13 images1 | 13